yangymargaret/REUNION/README.md

   Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter.

   'extension' represents the file format.
-Rediscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz.
+Rediscover supports the format AnnData for the metacell data, extension=h5ad;

 - --atac_meta

   the file path of the ATAC-seq read count matrix of the metacells, default = -1